alapha23/amacc/docs/IR.md

 |SC         | SC                |pop {r1}; strb r0, [r1]        |stores the character in general register into the memory whose address is stored on the top of the stack|
 |PSH        | PSH               |push {r0}                      |pushes the value in general register onto the stack               |

-## Take a look how function call inside AMaCC
+## Take a look into function call inside AMaCC

 ```c
 int func(int a)